 I wouldn’t ever want that…colour is about the world around me, not me.

-– Her books, Conscious Creativity’ and ‘Conscious Creativity; The Workbook’ (published by Leaping Hare Press and Quarto Books)
+- Books – Conscious Creativity’ and ‘Conscious Creativity; The Workbook’ (published by Leaping Hare Press and Quarto Books)

 Visit her website.